pryv/dev-site/source/customer-resources/register-migration.md

 ## Deploy and launch services on the *destination* machine

 We assume that register is already deployed (config present, docker images downloaded) on the *dest* machine.
-This includes installation of SSL certificates.

 Launch services by running `${PRYV_CONF_ROOT}/run-pryv` and verify that all containers are started using `docker ps` and check logs on `register` and `dns` containers.